Coarsening dynamics of chemotactic aggregates: Conclusions

-Taken together, our results show that uninterrupted coarsening is generic for chemotactic aggregates described by Keller--Segel models, uncovering the mechanisms underlying coarsening described before in concrete systems \cite{Dolak.Schmeiser2005,Potapov.Hillen2005,Kang.etal2007,Cotton.etal2022}.
+Taken together, our results show that uninterrupted coarsening is generic for chemotactic aggregates described by Keller--Segel models, uncovering the mechanisms underlying coarsening described before in concrete systems \cite{Dolak.Schmeiser2005,Potapov.Hillen2005,Kang.etal2007,Cotton.etal2022,Meyer.etal2014,OByrne.Tailleur2020,Dinelli.etal2024}.
 Importantly, using the growth rates, the coarsening laws for patterns in large systems with many peaks and mesas can be predicted \cite{Langer1971,Glasner.Witelski2003,Brauns.etal2021,Weyer.etal2023,Weyer.etalinpreparation}.
+It will be interesting to analyze coarsening and its scaling laws in chemotactic colloidal systems \cite{Stark2018,Liebchen.Lowen2018} or colonies of engineered bacteria \cite{Curatolo.etal2020}.

-Interestingly, our results generalize motility-induced phase separation (MIPS) \cite{Cates.Tailleur2015}.
+Interestingly, these results generalize motility-induced phase separation (MIPS) \cite{Cates.Tailleur2015}.
 MIPS can be derived for quorum-sensing particles, which gives rise to chemotaxis-like terms, if the signaling is instantaneous \cite{Tailleur.Cates2008,Fu.etal2012}.
 It is found that the coarse-grained system follows Cahn--Hilliard (Model B) dynamics.
 Our results suggest that including the dynamics of the signaling molecules, a second dynamical regime occurs dominated by reactive dynamics.
 It will be interesting to analyze the noise statistics in this more general setting.

 In Ref.~\cite{Weyer.etalinpreparation}, we have shown that the interplay of chemotactic aggregation with cell growth and death induces intricate patterning by interrupting and reversing coarsening.
 Together, both processes can induce sustained spatiotemporal dynamics.
 Because the arrest of coarsening is due to a modification of the mass-competition process, the mass-competition rates derived here can be extended to understand these more complicated pattern dynamics.
 In particular, an extended singular perturbation analysis can be performed including weak cell growth and death as has been done for two-component reaction--diffusion systems \cite{Weyer.etal2023,Kolokolnikov.etal2014}.
+Our results on the generic behavior of Keller--Segel models give a basis to analyze biological chemotaxis systems with more complex signaling dynamics \cite{Ziepke.etal2022} and several cell and chemoattractant species \cite{Wolansky2002,Liu.etal2019a,Muramatsu.etalsubmitted}, relevant for instance in microbial systems and the immune system.

 The dynamics found here are remarkably similar to the findings in two-component mass-conserving reaction--diffusion systems \cite{Brauns.etal2021,Weyer.etal2023}.
 Intriguingly, in these systems, the sum of the two density fields is conserved by restricting the reaction term to only convert particles between the two states.
 In contrast, here, the cell density itself is conserved.
 This conserved density is then coupled to the non-conserved chemoattractant field.
 It is an interesting question under which conditions more broadly two-component systems with one conservation law generically undergo uninterrupted coarsening with both diffusion- and reaction-limited regimes.